 Students Advising

-It gives me immense joy to receive generous letters from students and advisees, which reflects my philosophy around teaching and advising.
-Below are letters from students which I received when I applied for my tenure and teaching awards.
+It brings me immense joy to receive letters from students expressing their gratitude—these letters are a reflection of my commitment to teaching and advising.
+Below are some of the kind words shared by my students when I applied for tenure and teaching awards.
+Their appreciation strengthens my resolve to continue this path with humility and devotion.

 Ph.D.
 Advising as Chair/Co-Chair (with initial placement)